piskvorky/gensim/docs/src/tut2.rst

   See the :mod:`gensim.models.lsimodel` documentation for details on how to make LSI gradually "forget" old observations in infinite streams and how to tweak parameters affecting speed vs. memory footprint vs. numerical precision of the algorithm.

+  For a discussion of two-pass vs. one-pass LSA algorithms (both are available in `gensim`), look at :doc:`wiki`.

 * `Random Projections, RP <http://www.cis.hut.fi/ella/publications/randproj_kdd.pdf>`_ aim to reduce vector space dimensionality.
 This is a very efficient (both memory- and